Our Trustees

 Anita Etheridge

-Anita worked for over 30 years in industry and professional services as a senior tax executive, working for companies such as KPMG, International Capital Group and latterly Grant Thornton.
+Anita worked for over 30 years in industry and professional services as a senior tax executive, working for companies such as KPMG, Intermediate Capital Group and latterly Grant Thornton.
 Prior to this she worked for various international banks in finance roles.

 She has significant expertise in corporate tax for large and medium size enterprises, building client relationships and has extensive experience in coaching and mentoring junior staff.